-- 20 jpg images (recommended size: 72 PPI, no larger than 1800 pixels at the longest dimension), for sound and video files, one three-minute maximum .mov or mp4 file. - An image/video information list in a PDF document.
+- Twenty (20) jpg images (recommended size: 72 PPI, no larger than 1800 pixels at the longest dimension), for sound and video files, one three-minute maximum .mov or mp4 file. - An image/video information list in a PDF document.

-Once you have submitted your Portfolio to the Department of Art & Art History, you can check the status of your submission by contacting info@art.utah.edu or (801) 581-8677.
+Once you have submitted your portfolio to the Department of Art & Art History, you can check your submission status by contacting info@art.utah.edu or (801) 581-8677.